stcorp/harp/doc/harpconvert.rst

                   Set data compression level for storing in HDF5 format.
                   0=disabled, 1=low, ..., 9=high.

+              --no-history
+                  Do not update the global history attribute.

           If the ingested product is empty, a warning will be printed and the tool will return with exit code 2 (without writing a file).